aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/20-create-project/100-cdk-init.md

 ```
 Applying project template sample-app for csharp
-Projet 'CdkWorkshop/CdkWorkshop.csproj' ajouté à la solution.
-Initializing a new git repository...
+Project `CdkWorkshop/CdkWorkshop.csproj` added to the solution.
 # Welcome to your CDK C# project!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`)
-which contains an Amazon SNS topic that is subscribed to an Amazon SQS queue.
+which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.